 It can be tempting to clean and bandage what seems like a minor bite injury yourself instead of going to a medical facility for care.
 However, that may not be the safest choice.
 An untreated dog bite could result in severe, painful, life-threatening infections and diseases.

 You’ve realized that you need professional medical attention.
 The question is, where should you go?

 Depending on the severity of your injury, you may start getting medical care at:

 Most dog bite victims go to urgent care facilities or emergency rooms to get help for severe dog bite injuries.
-If your injury is particularly serious, first responders may feel that you need to be taken immediately to a trauma center.
+If your injury is particularly serious, first responders may take you to a trauma center immediately.

 Here’s what to expect when you seek medical care for a dog bite:

 If you don’t have health insurance, you could be stuck paying all of the bills out-of-pocket.
 Even if you have health coverage, the deductibles, copayments, and coinsurance expenses can add up quickly.

 You’re not alone if you’re worried about how to afford this medical care.
 It’s a common problem among dog bite victims, but solving that problem can be easier than you think.
 It starts with a simple phone call to an experienced New Jersey dog bite lawyer.

 The dog bite is a part of your life now.
 It’s not something you can erase or forget.
 And the reality is that, for many dog bite victims, the harm it has caused you isn’t going anywhere.
 As the Seattle Times concluded after interviewing numerous survivors, “Dog bite victims suffer long after [the] attack… for years, if not for a lifetime.”

 The only way to begin making your life and your family whole again is to seek full compensation.
 Your settlement or jury award should cover every single harm you suffered as a result of the dog bite.
 That’s what we do for our dog bite clients: fight for every dollar of money damages they deserve.